gcohen-dev/FaceAI/README.md

 ```

 We can custom ```AssetFetchingOptions``` with 3 properties:
-- sortDescriptors: Ascending\Descending
+- sortDescriptors: Ascending\Descending.
-- assetCollection: Source of the photos
+- assetCollection: Photos source.
-- fetchLimit: Limit the amount of photos we are fetching
+- fetchLimit: Limit the amount of photos we are fetching.
 ```swift
 let options = AssetFetchingOptions(sortDescriptors: [NSSortDescriptor]?,
                                    assetCollection: AssetCollection,